-A large insect from the order of Mantodea, about 3-4 inches long, the praying mantis draws its name by the posture in which it holds its front forelegs that looks akin to praying.
-You can find them all over the world, and depending on their geographical location, they go by names such as the Carolina mantis, the Chinese mantis and the European mantis.
-To the oft-repeated question, “where to find live praying mantis," one can say that you can find them spread across the world, but focused primarily on the temperate and tropical regions.
+A large insect from the order of Mantodea, about 3-4 inches long, the praying mantis draws its name from the posture in which it holds its front forelegs that looks akin to praying.
+You can find them all over the world, and depending on their geographical location, they go by names such as the Carolina mantis, the Chinese mantis, and the European mantis.
+To the oft-repeated question, “where to find live praying mantis,” one can say that you can find them spread across the world, but focused primarily on the temperate and tropical regions.

 The live praying mantis inhabits various parts of the world including Europe and North America.
 With over 2000 species spread over the world, several of them found their way from Asia and Europe to North America in the early part of the 19 century and became naturalized there..
 To the question where to find live praying mantis, you can safely conclude that they mainly inhabit places with a warm to tropical climate, and you will find them roosting in a vegetation that is closest to their body color, to assist in the process of camouflage.
 Since most mantises sport a green or brown color, you can find them perched in bushes, trees and grasses.
 Those who have bright colors will take advantage of flowers for their camouflage.